 Customisable themes for book design with CSS

 Are you creating books with HTML and CSS?
 Stylesheets for books can be long and complicated to write.
-Our themes give you a head start: pick a theme, add it to your project, and customise it.
+Paged Design is a framework for creating and adapting themes.

 Note that these demos only work in a Chrome browser, and that paged.js